domi-git/PwmBrick/README.md

 # PwmBrick

-The aim of the project is to create a little Box to control a DC-Motor.
-The power should come from a 18650 LiIon-Cell and the form-factor should be small.
+The aim of the project is to create a little box to control a DC-motor.
+The power should come from a 18650 LiIon-cell and the form-factor should be small.

 **This is not a finished product!
 If you use anything from the project, you use it at your own risk!
 Be especially careful with the handling of LiIon-Batteries!
 If you don't know what you're doing there is always the risk of a thermal runaway which could lead to a fire or an explosion!**